 Most of everything else is changed from the original photo.

 I simplified both tree lines and changed the color and texture of the ground.
-When faced with large open spaces like these, I try to fill them with patterns of values and colors: the surface of the land is equally as important as the objects it contains.
+When faced with large open spaces like these, I try to fill them with patterns of values and colors since the surface of the land is equally as important as the objects it contains.

 Using separate references for the sky, I worked on it for a couple of days until I finally figured out that things looked better when it was rendered as one big dark cloud.